Kek Lok Si Temple In Penang - Travelswithsun

 Beautiful Architecture Of Kek Lok Si Temple Grounds And Buildings

-It can take you up to 2 hours to explore the temple complex at a leisurely pace!
-And if you’re travelling in a group.
-You will want to stop to take photos.
+It took us up to 2 hours to explore the temple complex at a leisurely pace!
+You will likely be here for longer if you’re travelling in a group since you will want to stop to take photos at almost every corner of the temple and surrounding gardens.

-Thus, we do recommend that you allocate a minimum of 2 hours for your visit to Kek Lok Si regardless.
+We do recommend that you allocate a minimum of 2 hours for your visit either way.

 There is no entrance fee or admission fee.
 However, do expect to pay to access certain areas and for the inclined lift.